-Plan/Regulations/Program Responsible Agency or Department Description/Comments Culver City Unified School Business Services Department The 2013/2014 CCUSD Master Facility Plan is designed to inform engage and quide in developing an action plan that addresses CCUSD's district-wide capital needs.
+Plan/Regulations/Program Responsible Agency or Department Description/Comments Culver City Unified School District Facilities Master Plan Business Services Department The 2013/2014 CCUSD Master Facility Plan is designed to inform, engage, and guide in developing an action plan that addresses CCUSD's district-wide capital needs.
 The plan offers a detailed list of both needs and estimated costs of the identified projects.
-Mitigation actions can be coordinated with planned district facility improvement Hazard Mitigation Plan Business Services Department Identifies how the school districts intends to reduce the impact of natural hazards on staff/students and school assets.
-The Field Act Division of the State Architect The Field Act was enacted in 1933 following the Long (DSA) Beach Earthquake that destroyed and damaged many schools.
-The Field Act and has been updated many times since its inception and requires all school buildings be for other building construction.
-Provisions under the field act may be relied on to quide seismic hazard mitigation actions.
-Comprehensive School Safety Safety and Security CCUSD developed the CSSP for use as a template in the Plan (CSSP) Department preparation of emergency procedures for each of the CCUSD schools and facilities.
+Mitigation actions can be coordinated with planned district facility improvement Hazard Mitigation Plan Business Services Department projects.
+Identifies how the school districts intends to reduce the impact of natural hazards on staff/students and school assets.
+The Field Act Division of the State Architect (DSA) The Field Act was enacted in 1933 following the Long Beach Earthquake that destroyed and damaged many schools.
+The Field Act and has been updated many times since its inception and rRequires all school buildings be built using more stringent standards than those required for other building construction.
+Provisions under the field act may be relied on to guide seismic hazard mitigation actions.
+Comprehensive School Safety Plan (CSSP) School Safety Plan Safety and Security Department Security Department CCUSD developed the CSSP for use as a template in the preparation of emergency procedures for each of the CCUSD schools and facilities.
 All schools maintain a school safety plan.
 School Safety Plans and the CSSP present specific procedures using Incident Command System (ICS) principles to prepare for and respond to school emergencies.
-Mitigation actions may rely on or School Safety Plan Security Department All schools maintain a school safety plan Ocounty Department All schools maintain a school salety plan.
+Mitigation actions may rely on or enhance the procedures found in the CSSP.
+All schools maintain a school safety plan.